mulderp/mulderp.github.com/_posts/2015-03-14-serial-communication-with-nodejs.md

 # The serialport library

+JavaScript and hardware - why would you combine both?
+There are some good arguments about [using JavaScript with hardware](http://www.voodootikigod.com/nodebots-the-rise-of-js-robotics/).

 The physical world is accessible for JavaScript projects thanks to the [serialport module](https://www.npmjs.com/package/serialport) by [Chris Williams](https://github.com/voodootikigod).

 Let's create a fresh JavaScript project and add this module to it: